 The Keynote Presentations

 Keynote presentations and research papers address issues in ethical leadership, ethics, and education from a variety of perspectives, across local and global contexts, and through consideration of multiple literacies.
 Unique to this conference is a focus on ethics and social justice in education, as well as discussion of ethical development and ethical leadership in diverse educational realms (from educational policy and administration to pedagogy and classroom practices).

 Unique to this Conference

-The theme of the conference is Exploring New Horizons for the Relation Between Values Research and Leadership Practice.
-The Values and Leadership Conference is a three-day conference that promotes research and reflection on issues in values, morals, and leadership in education.
+The theme of the conference is Walking the Talk: Ethics, Leadership, and the Quest for Inclusive Practice.
+The Values and Leadership Conference is a two-day conference that promotes research and reflection on issues in values, morals, and leadership in education.

 Conferences have been delivered at center affiliated university locations such as Los Angeles, London (Ontario),Toronto (Ontario), Charlottesville (Virginia), State College (PA), Umea (Sweden), Brisbane (Queensland), Oklahoma City, and Huntsville (Ontario).